 In movies, songs, books, public speeches and much, much more, the Bible is the most widely referenced and quoted book of all time.
 Nonetheless, no matter how many times Scripture is passed on through various streams of media or how many times a figure of authority uses Scripture to make a point, the Bible does not pass the external evidence test on the basis of how much it is used in culture.

 As mentioned before in the second installment of this series, for an ancient text to pass the external evidence test, there needs to be outside sources such as a written document or a physical artifact that dates from the period of its writing that confirms or supports the core message of the text in question.

-Both the Old and New Testament have passed the external evidence test through the examination of a long list of archaeological evidence and writings that still continues to grow as more discoveries are being added to this day.
+Both the Old and New Testament have passed the external evidence test through the examination of a long list of archaeological evidence and writings that still continues to grow as more discoveries are being made to this day.

-Because there is an abundance of outside evidence supporting Biblical facts, I will only share a few examples from God-breathed for both the Old and New Testament.
+Because there is an abundance of outside evidence supporting biblical facts, I will only share a few examples from God-breathed for both the Old and New Testament.

 The Old Testament

 As reported in the Old Testament’s book of Daniel, King Nebuchadnezzar was the king of the ancient city of Babylon (present-day Iraq) between 605 BC and 565 BC.
 He was the king who launched a successful military campaign against Jerusalem, which he captured in 597 BC.

 Critics, however, believed for many years (and some still do today) that both the ancient city and the king are nothing more than just works of fiction, and, therefore, never truly existed.
 Well, archaeologists say otherwise, for they have discovered concrete evidence that confirms the existence of both the ancient city of Babylon and King Nebuchadnezzar.